johnosbb/Artificial-intelligence/Ollama/ReadMe.md

 I have put some evaluation code in the RAG directory.

+- Install Ollama `curl -fsSL https://ollama.com/install.sh | sh`
+- Install a database `ollama pull llama2`
-- First install chromadb `pip install chromadb`
+- Then install chromadb `pip install chromadb`
 - Then run the server creating a default database: `chroma run --path /mnt/500GB/ChromaDB`
 - import_mkdocs.py creates the database and assumes your docs are in `/mnt/500gb/docs`
 - search.py allows you to interogate the resulting embeddings